External commands:

 Syntax:

-*.* /s all files in current folder and sub folders.
+*.* All files in current folder*.* /s all files in current folder and sub folders.4. rd

 Remove a directory, which by default must be empty of files for the command to succeed (the /s flag removes this restriction).

-Syntax: rd directory
+Syntax: rd directory5.md

 Makes a new directory.
 The parent of the directory specified will be created if it does not already exist.

-Syntax: md directory
+Syntax: md directory6.ren

 Renames a file.
 Unlike the